 In this scenario, the BIG-IP system accepts unencrypted traffic and then encrypts is before sending it to the servers.
-While more uncommon than offload or bridging, this can be useful for organizations that require all traffic behind the system to be encrypted.
+While more uncommon than offload or bridging, it can be useful for organizations requiring all traffic behind the system to be encrypted.